 All plants need water to survive.
 Every gardener, at one time or another, has to tackle the question of when to water plants.
-Usually it's not a challenge.
-But when plants are struggling, when and how much to water is a major factor contributing to how well your plant does.
+Usually, it's not a challenge.
+But when plants are struggling, when and how much to water is a significant factor contributing to how well your plant does.
 This article will help determine when it's the right time to water your garden, houseplants, outdoor planters or container gardens.

 I took a gardening/horticultural course through a university extension class.
 One of the main things we learned was that the first two reasons plants die are either too much water or not enough.

 Just an FYI, I found a great hack to prevent water from running through your hanging baskets.
 Those poor hanging baskets struggle in the summer heat!
+Oh, and watering air plants is a totally different method!

 Table of contents